kkoudev/ndw/README.md

 ndw node
 ```

-There is alias command as "nodew".

 ### Execute npm command in current Node.js version.

 ```
 ndw npm
 ```

-There is alias command as "npmw".

 ### Execute npx command in current Node.js version.